 - Some may not like the slightly intense flavor

 9. Best For Muscle Recovery: MusclePharm Combat Powder Advanced Time Release Protein

-The protein powder from MusclePharm can be combined with other supplements.
-It helps increase physical performance and improves muscle recovery and muscle strength.
+The protein powder from MusclePharm can be combined with other supplements, and is tested for banned substances.
+This vanilla protein powder for teens helps increase physical performance and improves muscle recovery and muscle strength.

 - Contains a blend of five specific proteins

 - Good option for athletes

 10. Best Low-Fat: Dymatize ISO 100 Hydrolized Whey Protein Powder